cfu288/mere-medical/apps/docs/docs/getting-started/epic-setup.md

 Make sure that under the `I accept the terms of use of open.epic.` line that the following line is there: **Client IDs for this app _will_ be automatically downloaded to certain customer systems upon marking it ready for production.** If it does not say _will_, authentication will not work.

-You'll now need to set the redirect URI to redirect to Mari Medical.
+You'll now need to set the redirect URI to redirect to Mere Medical.
 By default this is served at `https://localhost:4200/epic/callback` but depending on what your public url is will generally be in the format `{PUBLIC_URL}/epic/callback`.

 Make sure that `Can Register Dynamic Clients` is selected and that `JWT Bearer grant type` is selected.